Skip to main content

 Transitional Arrangements

-• Plots registered after the FHS comes into force must comply with FHS immediately
+• Projects submitted on or after 24 March 2027 must comply with FHS immediately

-• After the 12-month transitional period ends (expected late 2027), all new homes must comply with FHS regardless of when they were registered
+• After the transitional period ends on 24 March 2028, all new homes must comply with FHS regardless of when they were registered

-• Transitional arrangements operate on an individual building basis, not site-wide — different homes on the same site may fall under different regulations
+• Transitional arrangements operate on an individual building basis, not site-wide, so different homes on the same site may fall under different regulations

 • “Commence” is defined to include drainage and foundation work, not just superstructure